What is DACA and why is the Trump administration ending it?

 But Sen. Lindsey Graham, R-S.C., promised that lawmakers “will work to find a legislative solution to their dilemma.”

-One thing to consider – a decision to end DACA could toss a wrench in to Trump's other immigration plans, including securing the border wall, Capitol Hill aides told the Washington Examiner.
+One thing to consider – the decision to end DACA could toss a wrench in to Trump's other immigration plans, including securing the border wall, Capitol Hill aides told the Washington Examiner.

 The Associated Press contributed to this report.